Is the Jungfrau Travel Pass worth it? An honest review

 👎🏼 More expensive for every single pass, getting progressively pricier for longer passes

-There are a few posts online comparing the two that all clearly profess the Berner Oberland as being the best option, but from what I can see all of these were written pre-2023 when the previously-named Top of Europe Pass got a makeover and prices/inclusions changed.
+There are a few posts online comparing the two that all clearly profess the Berner Oberland as being the best option, but from what I can see all of these were either written pre-2023 when the previously-named Top of Europe Pass got a makeover and prices/inclusions changed, or pre-2025 when the BO Pass had a better Jungfrau discount and full coverage of Grindelwald-First, Harder Kulm etc.

-These days the Berner Oberland Pass is quite a bit more expensive than the new (in 2024) Jungfrau Travel Pass which has evened the playing field, and whether it ends up being better for you will depend on your travel to and from Interlaken, if you need a 10 day pass and if you’re eligible for the reduced rate due to being under 25 (as opposed to needing to buy the Half Fare Card).
+These days, whether it ends up being better for you will depend on your travel to and from Interlaken, if you need a 10 day pass, and if you’re eligible for the reduced rate due to being under 25 (as opposed to needing to buy the Half Fare Card).

 Jungfrau Travel Pass FAQs